One of Suffolk's cultural gems, the coastal town of Aldeburgh is the perfect place to enjoy a relaxing short break or holiday this autumn and winter.

 Offering panoramic sea views with beach chic styling, The Brudenell's rooms are individually decorated with colours that reflect the character of the seaside town.
 On an evening, book a table at the hotel's award-winning seafood restaurant, which serves locally caught fish and shellfish, and if you don't mind the bracing sea air, enjoy your morning coffee on the outside terrace.

 With sumptuously decorated rooms, and views as far as the eye can reach, The White Lion offers relaxed refinement next to the sea.
-Take full advantage of the hotel's restaurant Brasserie Bleue, and enjoy afternoon tea, or a french-inspired three-course dinner, or head to Sea Spice; a vibrant new restaurant combining Suffolk produce with exotic Indian cooking.
+Take full advantage of the hotel's restaurant Brasserie Bleue, and enjoy afternoon tea, or a french-inspired three-course dinner, or head to Sea Spice; a vibrant restaurant combining Suffolk produce with exotic Indian cooking.

 Things to Do